 - The resultant figure must be equal to the balance as per the bank statement.

 Benefits of preparing a BRS

-Detecting errors: A bank reconciliation helps you in spotting accounting errors which are common to every business.
+- Detecting errors: A bank reconciliation helps you in spotting accounting errors that are common to every business.
 These mistakes include errors such as addition and subtraction, missed payments and double payments.

-Tracking Interest and Fee: Banks might add interest payments, fees or penalties on your account.
+- Tracking Interest and Fee: Banks might add interest payments, fees or penalties to your account.
 Monthly bank reconciliation allows you to add or subtract such amounts in your books.

-Tracking Receivables: BRS allows you to confirm all your receipts, assisting you to avoid awkward situations and also identifying entries for receipts which you didn’t deposit.
+- Tracking Receivables: BRS allows you to confirm all your receipts, assisting you to avoid awkward situations and also identifying entries for receipts that you didn’t deposit.

 Tips to ensure efficient BRS

-3. Banks can make mistakes too: It is possible that your bank might have committed a mistake.
-They might debit incorrect amounts from your account, or credit deposits which doesn’t belong to you.
+- Banks can make mistakes too: It is possible that your bank might have committed a mistake.
+They might debit incorrect amounts from your account or credit deposits that don’t belong to you.
 For this reason, in case you find errors for which you don’t find any explanations, or for which you’re in doubt, the best thing is to consult your bank.